-Trade Show Internet specializes in building custom IT infrastructure solutions at outdoor events and unique venues all across the U.S. We deploy networks in parks, parking lots, tents, stadiums, airport hangars, warehouses, movie theaters, restaurants, nightclubs, and museums.
+Trade Show Internet specializes in building custom IT infrastructure solutions at outdoor events and unique venues worldwide.
+We deploy networks in parks, parking lots, tents, stadiums, airport hangars, warehouses, movie theaters, restaurants, nightclubs, and museums.
 We also work with customers looking for a higher quality solution at traditional hotels and convention centers vs. the one-size-fits-all typical offering.

 We are well versed in both the event world and the IT world.
-Our firsthand knowledge and expertise will guide you through the minefield of rapidly changing technology, help to recommend new technologies that align with your objectives, and satisfy your diverse event IT requirements.
+Our firsthand knowledge and expertise will guide you through the minefield of rapidly changing technology, help you select network solutions that align with your objectives, and satisfy your diverse event IT requirements.

 Since 2008, we’ve deployed networks at thousands of events.
 Trade Show Internet is an industry leader and our infrastructure solutions are managed and monitored on-site by our team of network engineers.